ziya-hn/Zecta-Programming-Language/README.md

 dynamic b = 20; // can change to any type dynamic int z = 10; // can change type, originally int dynamic<int, float> int a = 10; // only switch between int, float
-hybrid y = "it stores all types"; // stores all types simultaneously hybrid<int, bool> c = true; // holds both types at once
+hybrid y = "it stores all types simultaneously"; // stores all types simultaneously hybrid<int, bool> c = true; // holds both types at once
 ```